 The basic idea of the landscape unit is that it reflects a set of characteristics which, taken together, constitute a natural process.
 The soils, hydrology, wildlife, vegetation, and land forms are interrelated as a functional unit.
 The landscape units provide a framework for development that is, in part, based on the land's capability.
 Each piece of land is in a landscape unit.
 The landscape units which occur in the Northeast planning area are Alluvial Terraces, Coast Range Foothills, Estuary Wetlands, Waterbodies, Estuary and Shorelands, Sedimentary Uplands, Basaltic Highlands and Headlands and Points.
-Figure 1 demonstrates the profile of the landscape units, while Map 1 shows their locations in the Northeast planning area.
+Map 2 illustrates the generalized landscape units in the Northeast planning area.

 Further discussion on the landscape units capacities and limitations can be found in the Northeast Environmental Plan (1974).
 The Environmental Plan contains four elements: landscape units, critical hazards areas, an open space program, and priority resources areas.
 Each element performs a specific purpose in incorporating environmental data and policies into the Community Plan Element.
 The policies in the Environmental Plan are the basis and background for the policies in this section and other sections of the plan.